cateschi/academic-kickstart/content/post/note_importance_sampling/index.md

 So far I have implicitly assumed that the matrices $\boldsymbol{Z}, \boldsymbol{T}$, $\boldsymbol{H}$, and $\boldsymbol{Q}$ were known.
 In practice, they may depend on parameters that need to be estimated by maximum likelihood.
 Let me define with $\boldsymbol{\beta}$ the vector that contains these parameters.

-The expression for the likelihood of the nonlinear non-Gaussian model \eqref{eq:nonnormal_nonlinear_ssm}, I expressed in the "Monte Carlo integartion" section as
+The likelihood of the nonlinear non-Gaussian model \eqref{eq:nonnormal_nonlinear_ssm} was expressed in the "Monte Carlo integartion" section as
 \begin{equation*}
 p(Y_T; \boldsymbol{\beta}) = g(Y_T; \boldsymbol{\beta})\text{E}[w(Y_T|\boldsymbol{\theta}; \boldsymbol{\beta})],
 \end{equation*}